giro3d-org/piero/packages/piero/README.md

     configuration,
 });
 ```

+Note that you have to import the CSS file from Piero.

 Create the `config.ts` file in the same folder as `index.ts`, and fill it with your configuration (you can use the [sample configuration](https://gitlab.com/giro3d/piero/-/blob/main/config.ts.sample) as a starting point).